johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2020-11-10-throttle-data-requests-with-react-hooks/index.md

 authors: johnnyreilly
 tags: [React]
 hide_table_of_contents: false
+description: 'A custom React Hook `useThrottleRequests` is used to solve the problem of loading large amounts of data gradually and displaying loading progress.'
 ---

 When an application loads data, typically relatively few HTTP requests will be made.
 For example, if we imagine we're making a student administration application, then a "view" screen might make a single HTTP request to load that student's data before displaying it.